schubergphilis/tweakers_iot_workshop/Reporting/3_azure_stream_analytics.md

 ![Stream Analytics](img/asa_sql_firewall.jpg)

-You can now do either do one of these things.
+You can now do either do one of the following.
 1. Add all the available Azure Stream Analytics IP Addresses
 2. OR turn on the __Allow Azure services and resources to access this server